Post – Why I’m Rejoicing in the Death of the Suit

 The suit is dead, so it's time to invent your own way to wear it.

-What exactly is a costume?
-It’s a top and bottom that were made from the same fabric.
+What is a suit, really?
+It's a top and a bottom that are made of the same fabric.
 Nothing more.
-Before, we said “complete”.
-Which was much more meaningful than saying “costume”, which is another word for “disguise”.
+Before, we used to say "complete".
+Which was much more telling than saying "costume", which is another word for "disguise".

-Wear one on the weekend with a t-shirt, a hoodie and running shoes.
+Wear one on the weekend with a t-shirt, hoodie and running shoes.

-Wear one all in denim, with a sailor top, like an old French painter in his studio in Montmartre.
+Wear one in all denim, with a striped sweater, like an old French painter in his studio in Montmartre.

-Wear a black and white houndstooth patterned one with a merino wool polo underneath, like Gabin.
+Wear one in black and white houndstooth with a merino wool polo underneath, like Gabin.

-Wear it with workwear like in There Will Be Blood .
+Wear it as workwear like in There Will Be Blood .

 Wear it cool, in twill or corduroy, like in the Universal Works lookbooks.

-Wear a patchwork one a la Hansen Garments .
+Wear a patchwork one at Hansen Garments .

-Wear a very chic one with a western shirt!
+Wear one very chic with a western shirt!

-Or do you play Atelier Saman Amel .
+Or do you play the Atelier Saman Amel .
 The suit without the tie.
 Without the shirt even possibly.
 Soft, soft, soft.
-Softens the shoulders.
-Soften the lines.
+Soft the shoulders.
+Soft the lines.
 Soft the material.

-The hardest part about dressing in a costume these days is that you're alone.
-Desperately alone in the crowd.
-But just because we're alone doesn't mean we're wrong.
+The hardest part about dressing in a suit these days is that you're alone.
+Desperately alone in a crowd.
+But just because you're alone doesn't mean you're wrong.

 Be your own icon.
 Become your own Gabin, your Noiret.
 Your Humphrey!

-Don't carry the suit like a precious thing on your shoulders.
+Don't wear the suit like a precious thing on your shoulders.
 Put your hands in your pockets like Prince Charles.
-The same one who loves his suits so much that he has them mended and wears them that way.
+The same one who loves his suits so much that he has them mended and wears them like that.

 (Photo by Niall Carson/Pool/Samir Hussein/WireImage)

-Reinvent the costume in your own way.
+Reinvent the suit your way.
 Become your own Hedi Slimane.

 And when I cross paths with you, I will recognize you and you will recognize me.
-And at a glance we will tell ourselves that we are from the same family.
-From the family of those who understood that it is not because the costume is dead that it should not be resurrected.
+And at a glance we will tell each other that we are from the same family.
+The family of those who have understood that just because the costume is dead does not mean that we should not resurrect it.

-To find out everything that Benoît likes about costumes, it's here .
+To find out everything Benoît likes about the suit, click here .

 Jordan Maurin Jordan Maurin